| | |

 Massage

 Gently rub or massage your puppy’s chest or give your puppy belly rubs.
-This can help relax the diaphragm, stop the contraction of the diaphragm, and ease hiccup episodes.
+This can help relax the diaphragm, stop its contractions, and ease hiccup episodes.

 Short walks

-Taking your puppy for a brief walk or engaging in light exercise can also help calm them down, regulate breathing and stop your pup’s hiccups.
+Taking your puppy for a brief walk or engaging in light exercise can also help calm them, regulate breathing, and stop their hiccups.

 Slow down feeding

-If your puppy tends to eat too fast or fails to chew its food, consider using a slow feeder or interactive toy.
+If your puppy tends to eat too fast or doesn’t chew its food, consider using a slow feeder or an interactive toy.
 This will help prevent it from swallowing air during meals.

 Limit excitement